 Ulfilas, used for a print of the Gothic bible.

-ULFILAS (after Bishop Wulfila, the creator of the Gothic alphabet) is the most extensive of my Gothic fonts.
-There are four typefaces: standard, bold, italic and bold-italic.
-To allow writing in programmes that don’t support the high Gothic Unicode range (as for example MS Word), the Gothic characters are mapped to the Latin range as well.
+Ulfilas (after Bishop Wulfila, the creator of the Gothic alphabet) is the most extensive of my Gothic fonts.
+There are four typefaces: standard, bold, italic, and bold-italic.
+To allow writing in programs that don’t support the high Gothic Unicode range (as for example MS Word), the Gothic characters are mapped to the Latin range as well.

 Accordingly, the Gothic Unicode range has room for either upper- or lowercase letters, but not for both.
 Hence, I’ve placed the uppercase letters into the private use area.
 When using the Gothic keyboard layouts offered here as well, they can be accessed as usual by holding shift.